 Food poisoning, Dengue fever, malaria, you name it!
 If you’re travelling in exotic countries, eventually you may fall off your horse.
 I’ve stood under waterfalls in Bali, where the sheer pressure of Mother Nature made me go into ecstasy… followed by 10 days in bed with fever and diarrhoea.
 I’ve eaten every street food imaginable and drank water from the Ganga River in India (yes, really) and was completely fine, only to get food poisoning at a posh hotel a week later.
 In China I got some crazy-ass cold the day before my flight and my ears hurt so much on the plane that I thought I would actually lose my hearing.
 The only time I ever went to a clinic was when I was allergic to the sun and had to get some cream, the rest of the times I just slept it off.

 It happens to the best of us, no matter how strong you are.
 It sucks, but just keep a first aid kit with you and you’ll be fine.
-I never go anywhere without tea tree oil and Himalaya antiseptic cream, they’re amazing!
+I never go anywhere without tea tree oil (which can be used for anything from toothache to getting rid of toenail fungus) and Himalaya antiseptic cream, they’re amazing!

 You can get robbed or scammed